bbo-lab/videoreader/README.md

  - cache\
    Adds a cache with saves the last shown frames
  - tblend\
-   A subtraction of the previous to the current frame
+   Subtraction of the previous to the current frame
+ - perprojection\
+   Perspective projection from different camera-models